tula3and/tula3and.github.io/_posts/2021-10-04-project-cloud.md

 Hence, I removed it and then checked other programs work well.
 And... `import qiskit_metal` executed fine.
 No errors!

-*This PR must be fixed to merge, but I just want to leave a log for the FIRST offical PR.
+*This PR must be fixed to merge, but I just want to leave a log for my FIRST offical PR.

 ---